 - Virginia Polytechnic Institute and State University

-We have selected these schools based on assessment of their ranking, curriculum, location and likelihood that its students will relocate to a Gore location.
+We have selected these schools based on assessment of their diversity in enrollment, ranking, curriculum, location and likelihood that its students will relocate to a Gore location.
 Although Gore makes ongoing commitments to recruit interns and upcoming grads from these schools, we welcome candidates from other schools as well.

 Applying from a Non-Partner School